 About the BC Geographical Names Office

-Other jurisdictions are responsible for naming highways, bridges and other types of legally defined areas such as municipalities, parks and protected areas.
-Local and regional governments maintain naming authority over infrastructure within their boundaries such as streets and plazas, and municipal parks (but not the geographical features within those parks).
+Other jurisdictions name highways, streets, bridges, and legally defined areas like municipalities, parks, and protected areas.
+For example, local and regional governments name infrastructure within their boundaries—such as streets, plazas, and city parks

 Using the BC Geographical Names Web App